vertica/vertica-containers/vertica-kafka-scheduler/README.md

 $ docker run vertica/kafka-scheduler vkconfig microbatch --help
 ```

-### Create a scheduler
+#### Create a scheduler

 To create a scheduler and its components, execute a `docker run` command that does the following:
 - Mounts a configuration file as a volume.
 - Defines the scheduler image name and version.
 - Defines scheduler components as a single string with the `bash -c` script option.

-The scheduler component string must first define the `scheduler` itself, and then add the additional required components with the `--add` option.
+The scheduler component string must first define the `scheduler` itself, and then add each additional required component with the `--add` option.
 Each component is separated by a semi-colon.
 You must pass the `--conf /etc/vkconfig.conf` option to each component definition to provide environment settings.

 The following command provides an example format: